 To get two-dimensional products you have to set the extract_method parameter of the uves_obs_scired recipe to 2d.
-To do so in the Reflex workflow double-click on the SpectrumExtraction actor, change INIT_EXTRACT_METHOD from optimal to 2d, and click on Commit.
+To do so in the Reflex workflow double-click on the

+SpectrumExtraction actor, change INIT_EXTRACT_METHOD from optimal to 2d, and click on Commit.
 To keep this setting for future processing you may save the workflow via File \rightarrow Export As.
 Please note that if you want both one- and two-dimensional spectra you have to run the workflow twice with different values for extract_method.

 - I have many DataSets of objects observed with the Image Slicer.
 How can I reduce them?
 UVES observations of object observed with the Image Slicer can be reduced with the normal workflow.
 As the observed object is EXTENDED the user may want to keep full spatial resolution during extraction, by setting to '2d' the parameter reduce.extract.method.
 In this case Reflex does not allow to display results, thus the user should disable the interactivity for the Spectrum Extraction.
-We have not verified that the corresponding products are science data products. - I have many DataSets of objects observed with the Iodine Cell filter.
+We have not verified that the corresponding products are science data products. - I have many DataSets of objects observed with the the Iodine Cell filter.
 How can I reduce them?
-UVES observations of object observed with the Iodine Cell filter is not yet supported. - To obtain best calibration accuracy, showld I use the response curve obtained from the actual standard star data reduction or the master response curve?
-The response curve is either generated by the uves_cal_response recipe PRO.CATG=INSTR_RESPONSE, or provided as a master response curve (which is obtained by averaging individual response curves over a period of time; PRO.CATG=MASTER_RESPONSE_CURVE).
-If available the latter ones are preferrable (they exist only for the standard settings) since they are critically compiled and are corrected for artefacts from the telluric lines in the red.
-They are available from the calselector archive service or can be downloaded from http://www.eso.org/observing/dfo/quality/UVES/qc/SysEffic_qc1.html#master_response
+UVES observations of object observed with the Iodine Cell filter is not yet supported.

-ESO Reflex UVES Tutorial Doc: VLT-MAN-ESO-19540-5296
+Doc: VLT-MAN-ESO-19540-5296

-ESO Issue: Issue 6.7
+ESO Reflex UVES Tutorial Issue: Issue 6.5.2

-Date: Date 2016-03-03
+ESO Reflex 0 v ES Tutollar Date: Date 2025-03-12

-Page: 45 of 49
+Page: 51 of 56